To become an Emergency Communications Specialist (ECS), you must first meet the minimum requirements:

 Benefits and Information

-Employees must complete a six-month probationary period.
+Employees must complete a on year probationary period.
 Employees receive a seven percent salary promotional increase after completing training in the second and third positions.

 Merit: Employees receive an annual merit increase based on job performance.